 Charcoal used for hookah smoking is made from natural components like coconut husks left over as the by-product from coconut processed products There are two categories for hookah charcoal: natural and quick-lighting.
 Natural charcoal and quick-light charcoal offer smokers several ways to heat shisha.
 The type of charcoal you use is a personal preference, and we offer a variety of hookah charcoal products for you to choose from.
 Browse our selection of charcoal to find a product that's right for you.

 There are two main types of coal for your hookah: quick-light coals and natural hookah coals.
 Quick-light coals light fast due to accelerants added to the outer layer of the charcoal.
 These coals light faster than natural coals.
 Natural coals are typically made from coconut husks and have become an industry standard.
 These coals are made from compressed coconut shells and take longer to light, but they're much longer-lasting, provide a hotter output and don't add any taste to your bowl, giving you the cleanest flavor possible when smoking.
 Both types of charcoal serve as a great heat source for a smoke session.
 Different smokers prefer different types of coal.

 An essential part of any hookah session is the charcoal.
-All types of hookah charcoal act as a heating element that helps transform shisha into aromatic clouds and delicious flavor.
+All types of hookah charcoal act as a heating element that helps transform shisha into thick, aromatic clouds and delicious flavor.
 In order to light coals successfully, an electric burner with a coil is recommended.